 If the stain is still there…

 Wax stains can be really stubborn.
 If the stain refuses to budge even after several wash cycles, it’s time to admit defeat and take it to the dry-cleaners.
 Your tablecloth will be as good as new for the next dinner party.

 If the wax stain already dried up…

-Clothes with wax stains should never be placed in the dryer.
-Because then the wax will melt and further penetrate and travel in the fabric, making it stick to the fabric even more.
-But children don’t always report every stained sweater sleeve, so it can often be overlooked.
+Clothes with wax stains should never be placed in the dryer because then the wax will melt and further penetrate and travel in the fabric, making it stick even more.
 Once the mishap has happened, scrape off as much wax as possible.
-Then patiently remove the wax and follow pretreating directions as described above.
+Then carefully remove the wax and follow pretreating directions as described above.

-Once the wax is properly removed, follow steps two and three and wash the sweater in the washing machine to remove any remaining grease and color from the fibers.
-Then your child can experience many more adventures in their favorite sweater.
+Once the wax is removed, follow steps two and three and wash the sweater in the washing machine to remove any remaining grease and color from the fibers.